 Web & Knowledge Manager

 Since moving to Seattle in 2000 to pursue opportunities in digital publishing, Steve has served as Web and Print Publications Editor for Earshot Jazz, a non-profit arts presenter, and as a Premedia Coordinator for R.R.
 Donnelley.
 Steve has a B.A. in Music Performance from Wichita State University and performs regularly in a jazz trio around Seattle.
-He also operates a letterpress studio using century-old equipment he brought with him from Kansas.

 Vice President & Director of Programs